UCLComputerScience/COMP0016_2020_21_Team26/docs/_posts/2021-02-27-custom-painter-image.md

 ## Without CustomPainter?

+If your use case is simple, you could use `CircularProgressIndicator`, which expects monotonically increasing values from 0.0 to 1.0.
+However, there isn't a convenient way to display an image at the end of the bar.

-It might be possible to do this without a CustomPainter, instead just carefully laying and positioning widgets on top of each other, but CustomPainter is better designed for controlling the size of what we ultimately want to create.
+It might be possible to do it anyway without a CustomPainter, instead just carefully laying and positioning widgets on top of each other, but CustomPainter is better designed for controlling the size of what we ultimately want to create.